ejimeneztejero/solver_toy/README.md

 # solver_toy
 An acoustic solver code to understand 2D acoustic propagation with finite differences in toy models.
-The equation for the solver is shown in the file "solver.pdf".
+The equation for the solver is shown in the file [solver.pdf](solver.pdf).

 # README